rollup/rollup/docs/05-plugin-development.md

 Called only at the end of `bundle.write()` once all files have been written.
 Similar to the [`generateBundle`](guide/en/#generatebundle) hook, `bundle` provides the full list of files being written along with their details.

-### Deprecated Hooks

-☢️ These hooks have been deprecated and may be removed in a future Rollup version.

-- `resolveAssetUrl` - _**Use [`resolveFileUrl`](guide/en/#resolvefileurl)**_ - Function hook that allows to customize the generated code for asset URLs.

-More properties may be supported in the future, as and when they prove necessary.

 ### Plugin Context

 A number of utility functions and informational bits can be accessed from within most [hooks](guide/en/#build-hooks) via `this`: